mrsaicharan1/PyDic/README.md

 * Smart exceptions which suggests few words if the CLI didn't understand your input
 * JSON dataset containing dictionary of words and meanings

-# Features developed during OpenCode '18:
+# Features being developed during OpenCode '18:
-*Voice recognition capabilities
+* Voice recognition capabilities
-*GUI interfacing
+* GUI interfacing
-*Explicit definitons and information about the word including sentence usage,antonyms,origin etc.
+* Explicit definitons and information about the word including sentence usage,antonyms,origin etc.